-Multiple locations in Troy for Summer Camp, after school programs, daycare and more
+Multiple locations in Troy for daycare, after school programs, Summer Camp and more

 If you live or work near Troy, and are looking for the right daycare, Summer camp or after school program for your children, it's time to learn about TSL Kids Crew.
 Our programs are run by experienced counselors who prefer to acknowledge the way children develop, their physical and emotional needs and preferences.
 Our staff to children ratios are low to ensure you children get the attention they deserve.
 Want to learn more?
 Continue reading or contact us.